richardskumat/docker-pelican/readme.md

 -w changes the starting working directory to /tmp/pelican-project when the CT starts.

+Has a version that runs as user 1000 and a separate root version.

 ## Links to source code and build logs

 Gitlab